JosuaKugler/TowerofHanoi/README.md

 # TowerofHanoi
 This repository is written for the purpose of better understanding the Towers of Hanoi with multiple pegs.

+For a short talk explaining the basic ideas, see `symposium_slides/main.pdf`

 Therefore it contains several functions.
 The bruteforce function simply tries all possibilities and finds the possibilities that are solving the problem in the minimum number of moves.